Battery Troubleshooting For AirCat

 Indicators of a bad battery

-If your Aircat is showing 2 bars on the far left and far right of the speed adjust bar.
+If your AirCat is showing 2 bars on the far left and far right of the speed adjust bar.
 It may also have a LO indicator on the timer.
 A new battery is needed.
 Here is a picture showing what the speed adjust would look like.

 (This may indicate a bad circuit board.
 However replacing the battery is always the first step)